weaviate/weaviate-io/developers/weaviate/search/image.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.image-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.image.ts';

-Image search uses an image as input.
-The module that vectorizes the input image has to be the same module that vectorizes the images in the database.
+`Image` search uses an **image as a search input** to perform vector similarity search.

 <details>
   <summary>
     Additional information
   </summary>

-### Configure image search
+**Configure image search**

-To use images as search inputs, configure a vectorizer [module](../configuration/modules.md) for your collection.
-For details, see the module's reference page:
+To use images as search inputs, configure an image vectorizer [module](../configuration/modules.md) for your collection.

+For details, see the modules reference page:

 - [img2vec-neural](/developers/weaviate/modules/retriever-vectorizer-modules/img2vec-neural.md)
 - [multi2vec-clip](/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md)
 - [multi2vec-bind](/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-bind.md)

-Use the same module to vectorize the search input image and the images in your database.

 </details>

 ## By local image path

+Use the `Near Image` operator to execute image search.<br/>
 If your query image is stored in a file, you can use the client library to search by its filename.

 <Tabs groupId="languages">